andstor/mush-dsl/tdt4250.mush.xtext/README.md

 ## Language syntax
 Most programming languages has a very crude syntax, including a lot of specific symbols and characters.
 These are often hard to understand for a person without much programming experience.
 We therefore wanted to make a language that could be expressed in a more natural style.
 The result of this was Mush.
 Mush provides a more pseudocode like syntax, without a lot of syntactical clutter.

 Due to the language’s nature, it makes a great candidate for beginners to learn programming.
 Yet, it is powerful enough to express complex algorithms.
 Algorithms are often expressed in a pseudo like syntax.
 Mush would allow implementation of such "pseudo algorithms" in a more straight forward way.
-In particular, we have used the book “Introduction to ALGORITHMS, 3.rd edition” as inspiration.
+In particular, we have used the book "Introduction to Algorithms by Thomas H. Cormen et al., 3rd Edition” as inspiration.

 ### Package Declaration